-For Lenses we use the Cooke Metrology Projector that was developed for one of the most critical and demanding aspects of cinematography...To ensure that cinema lenses are adjusted and maintained to the highest standards possible.
+For Lenses we use the Cooke Metrology projector that was developed for one of the most critical and demanding aspects of cinematography...To ensure that cinema lenses are adjusted and maintained to the highest standards possible.

-I first learned about high standards at a Nikon Professional Service facility in Cincinnati, Ohio.
+I first learned about high technical standards at a Nikon Professional Service facility in Cincinnati, Ohio.
 Advancing to the even higher standards of Panavision and Arriflex service along with the tightened tolerances of Victor Duncan in Chicago and Detroit, I was totally prepared to open Stratton Camera Inc. in 1984.
 Today, we are one of the few rental facilities that still repairs, modifies and overhauls our equipment in house.
-And because of that experience, we were chosen to represent features for Panavision in Michigan.
+And because of that experience, we were chosen to represent feature film productions for Panavision in Michigan.

 What started out as a hobby turned into a quest to have the freshest, highest quality coffee available and ended up being integral to our company.
 Espresso is a part of our everyday activities and we enjoy sharing our passion for coffee with our customers and friends.